The following information can be found on this page:

 Definition: Meal allowance and food/snacks provided to student-athletes outside of competition travel.

 Explanation: This category includes spending on meal allowance and food/snacks that the institution provides to athletes outside of competition (Line 39) and are over and above meals provided as part of a scholarship package (Line 20 - See Athletics Student Aid).
-Prior to FY23, spending for this category was included in “Other Expenses” in this database.
-In FY23, this category was created as a stand-alone category in this database and all prior reporting years were adjusted to accurately reflect the data.
+Prior to the 2023 Fiscal Year, spending for this category was included in “Other Expenses” in this database.
+In the 2023 Fiscal Year, this category was created as a stand-alone category in this database and all prior reporting years were adjusted to accurately reflect the data.
+For the 2025 Fiscal Year update, this category was combined with other categories to create “Athletic Scholarships and Cost of Living Benefits.”

 SUPPORT AND ADMINISTRATIVE COMPENSATION